w3c/wai-statements/README.md

 - HTML: `planning/statements/generator/index.html`

-    You will need all the contents of `<div id="accstatement">` and links to required css and javascript below.
+    You will need all the contents of `<div id="accstatement">` and link to required css and javascript below.
 The rest is all WAI website material.

 - CSS: `content-images/wai-statements/generator.css`
 - JS: `content-images/wai-statements/generator.js`